karpathy/llama2.c/README.md

 I was inspired & have used some code from https://github.com/ankan-ban/llama2.cu, but I noticed the `run.c` code had progressed and updated and the `llama2.cu` code was no longer working after just a week.
 So, I tried to implement CUDA code in a way that `run.cu` could be more easily kept up-to-date via `diff` and also the CUDA code could be compared directly to the C code for educational purposes.
 We'll see how easy that really is since the original `run.c` code continues to be updated.

 Coding CUDA for the highest performance is a significant effort and outside the scope of this repository.
-I'm thinking that this repository is more for seeing the basics of porting to C to CUDA for educational purposes and for hopefully noticing a significant performance increase over C.  That said, performance improvements that do not dramatically affect the code structure are fine.
+I'm thinking that this repository is more for seeing the basics of porting from C to CUDA for educational purposes and for hopefully noticing a significant performance increase over C.  That said, performance improvements that do not dramatically affect the code structure would be acceptable to merge.

-To give you and idea of performance improvement at the moment (with no perf analysis), here are some representative results from my 14-core Intel RTX 4050 laptop:
+To give you an idea of performance improvement at the moment (with no perf analysis), here are some representative results from my 14-core Intel RTX 4050 laptop:

 ```
 Runs e.g.